Fort Kearny: Second Fort Kearny

 In September 1847, Kearny sent topographical engineer Lt.
 Daniel P. Woodbury westward along the Platte looking for a more suitable location for the outpost.
 Woodbury selected a site in present-day central Nebraska near the spot where the Trail westward from Independence, Missouri joined the trail westward from Omaha and Council Bluffs.
 Woodbury described the spot in his journals as:

 I have located the post opposite a group of wooded islands in the Platte River ... three hundred seventeen miles from Independence, Missouri, one hundred seventeen miles from Fort Kearny on the Missouri and three miles from the head of the group of islands called Grand Island.

 In December Woodbury went to Washington, D.C., with orders to secure organization of the new post.
 Woodbury requested an appropriation of $15,000 for construction, while advocating the employment of Mormon emigrants for construction.
 Although he did not receive these provisions, Woodbury received permission to build the fort from scratch with soldier labor.

 The Army abandoned the Table Creek post in May 1848 and arrived at the new site in June.
 Woodbury directed construction of the fort with 175 men as labor.
 They built wooden buildings around a four-acre (16,000 m^{2}) parade ground, with cottonwood trees planted around the perimeter.
 Woodbury initially named the fort "Fort Childs" after Col. Thomas Childs, a famous soldier in the Mexican–American War, as well as Woodbury's father-in-law.
-A directive from War Department, however, directed that the name "Fort Kearny" would be transferred to the new fort.
+A directive from the War Department, however, directed that the name "Fort Kearny" would be transferred to the new fort.

 The fort grew rapidly into an important trail stop.
 By June 1849, Woodbury noted in his journals that 4,000 wagons had passed the fort so far that year, mostly on their way to California.
 The fort accumulated large stores of goods for travelers, with the directive of selling them at a beneficial cost to the emigrants.
 Specifically, the commander of the fort was authorized to sell goods at cost to emigrants, and in some cases of hardship, to give goods to them for free.
 In 1850, the fort acquired regular once-a-month mail service with the arrival of a stagecoach route between Independence, Missouri and Salt Lake City.
 It was the first regular mail service established along the trail.

 Trail Junction

 Fort Kearny's location was chosen based on its proximity to the junction of several existing smaller trails, which joined into a single broader route that became known as the Great Platte River Road.
 At this location, immigrant trains from the Missouri River trail head converged and thousands of overland travelers passed by the fort each year.
-The Armies two functions included protection and aid to the thousands of emigrants moving westward and to protect the Indian tribes from the migrants and from other tribes.
+The Army's two functions included protection and aid to the thousands of emigrants moving westward and to protect the Indian tribes from the migrants and from other tribes.
 Over time, road ranches grew up nearby.
 Dobytown became the first settlement providing supplies and entertainment to the emigrants and the soldiers.